-If there’s one thing that we need to stay one step ahead of these days, it’s scams.
-These exist in a multitude of variations and have often netted millions, maybe billions of dollars overall around the world.
+One thing we need to stay one step ahead of these days, is scams.
+These exist in a multitude of variations and have often made millions, maybe billions of dollars overall around the world.
 Unfortunately, the victims of these scams have unknowingly become victims and now have to deal with the financial aftermath.
-It’s important to know what kind of scams exist so you don’t become a victim yourself at some point down the line.
-Many scams are targeted at anyone and pretty much everyone.
-And it’s usually the older people or completely unaware that fall victim to this type of scam.
+It’s important to know what kind of scams exist, so you don’t become a victim yourself at some point down the line.
+Many scams aim towards anyone and typically fool pretty much everyone.
+And it’s usually the older people or completely unaware individuals, that fall victim to this type of scam.

-Especially when it comes to all things financial.
-So to these scammers, these young people are ripe for the picking for this kind of scam.
-Let’s dig a little deeper in how the scam works and what measures you need to take to ensure that you don’t become a victim yourself in the future.
-If you are a parent with a child who is considering college in the future, be sure to keep them in the know about this type of scam.
+Especially when it comes to anything financial.
+So to these scammers, these young people are ripe for the picking, when it involves this kind of scam.
+Let’s dig a little deeper and discuss how this scam works, and what measures you need to take to ensure that you don’t become a victim yourself in the future.
+If you are a parent with a child who is considering college in the future, be sure to make them aware of this type of scam.

 How Do Scholarships Actually Work?:

-For example, a student would need a certain overall GPA and/or have an intended major set in stone in order to qualify for said scholarship.
-This will give them a partial scholarship or a full-ride, depending on how the scholarship is set up.
-Application does not guarantee them the award.
-It is decided by one person or a group of people who carefully go through every application.
+For example, a student would need a certain overall GPA and/or have an intended major set in stone, in order to qualify for the scholarship.
+This will give them a partial scholarship, or a full-ride, depending on how the scholarships set up.
+And completing the application process alone, does not guarantee them the award.
+It is decided by one person or a group of people, who carefully go through every application.

-One other way in which scholarships are awarded are via sports programs.
-Most colleges and universities in the United States will recruit some of the best players of a sport and offer them a scholarship in exchange for their commitment to join their program.
+One other way in which scholarships are awarded are thru sports programs.
+Most colleges and universities in the United States recruit some of the best players of a sport, and offer them a scholarship in exchange for their commitment to join their program.

 You’ll usually see this happen in sports like football or basketball.
 However, some other sports will use the same methods.
 Usually, these are full ride scholarships that will last them the duration of their time in school.